Sustainable Investing and the Cross-Section of Returns and Maximum Drawdown: Methodology

-Maximum drawdown is the largest drawdown a stock encounters on a given period and thus is unique for each period (and each stock).
-We rely on a one year forward maximum drawdown using the same moving window one would use to calculate annual returns.
-We display in Figure \ref{fig:MDD_time_distribution} two representation of $MDD$: its evolution in time for two stocks and its cross-sectional distribution for two different periods.
+By construction, the maximum drawdown is unique for each period (and each stock), however, it depends on the observation frequency.
+For example, using daily observations, the calculated maximum drawdown would miss the flash crash that happened in 2010.
+Intraday observations on the minutes or seconds level in this case would detect a larger maximum drawdown than what daily observations do.
+However, for several reasons such as the availability of intraday data, and the unlikelihood that such uncommon market activity is driven by fundamentals, we stick to daily observations for maximum drawdown calculations in this paper.
+We rely on a one-year forward maximum drawdown using the same moving window we use to calculate log excess returns.
+We display in Figure \ref{fig:MDD_time_distribution} two representations of MDD: its evolution in time for two stocks and its cross-sectional distribution for two periods.